 M.A. students will be assigned an advisor, in most cases the graduate coordinator.
 The advisor will assist students in managing the sometimes confusing situations students may face during their time at the university.
 Advisors can be especially helpful with discussions of course content, course requirements, and career options.
 Please be aware that having an advisor does not absolve students from responsibility for knowing and meeting University requirements for graduation.
 Ultimately, the responsibility for meeting requirements is up to each student, and students will bear the cost of errors which are made.
 When students meet with their advisor, they should review their academic progress.
-Students should come for advising sessions with their advisement sheet as complete as possible (available on the Com Studies website - Graduate tab, Advisement or Appendix A/B).
+Students should come for advising sessions with their advisement sheet as complete as possible (advising sheets are found on the last two pages of this handbook).
 Students are responsible for keeping their file accurate and up-to-date.
-The academic files of Communication Studies majors are kept in a file cabinet in the main office (Main 512) and may be secured through an advisor or the department chairperson.
 Students may select a different advisor from their initially assigned advisor once they have been admitted to degree candidacy (see section V, D, 1).